-Have you ever thought you heard someone calling your name, looked over your shoulder and saw no one there?
+Have you ever thought you heard someone calling your name, looked over your shoulder, and saw no one there?
 Did you shrug it off?
 Did you pretend it didn’t happen?
 Some people think if they don’t admit they have symptoms then they are all right.

 Truth is our brains sometimes try to help us out and sometimes they are wrong when they do it.
 You hear a sound.
 You can’t make it out.
 Your brain turns it into the closest thing to something it recognizes, tells you someone is calling your name.
 Sometimes it may only be your own thoughts but if you are concentrating on something you forget which is in your head and which is in your ear.
 Your brain makes up a story to help you out.
 Sometimes the brain is wrong.

 Sometimes we get thoughts in our head.
-It is like someone is telling us do this – no don’t.
+It is like someone is telling us to do this – no don’t.
 Some people interpret this as an angel on one shoulder and the devil on the other or maybe it was your conscience.
 For a moment the voices sound real.
 But when you try to get them to stop can you make them shut up?
 People with a psychosis like schizophrenia can’t make the voices stop when they try.

 Ever see or hear a dead relative come back to talk with you?
-How about an angel or religious figure?
+How about an angel or a religious figure?
 One rule psychologists follow is if this thing you see or hear is religious in nature or if you are grieving then we tend to disregard that experience.
 It happens a lot, you should get over it on your own.
 If not seek help.

 If the thing you see or hear is all good and encourages you to do well, we are not so worried here.
 Unless it bothers you or the voices get too loud for you to think.
 But if the voice in your head tells you to kill people or break laws, we think this may be a big problem.

 Ever been lying in bed and thought you saw or heard something in the room?
-When you are about to fall asleep or if you are asleep and start to wake up, images and experiences from your dream world can get dragged into the conscious world.
+When you are about to fall asleep or if you are asleep and start to wake up, images, and experiences from your dream world can get dragged into the conscious world.
 We have special names for this, hypnogogic and hypnopompic hallucinations.
-We don’t count those experiences as a mental illness either, not most of the time, because most normal people have these.
+We don’t count those experiences as a mental illness either, not most of the time because most normal people have these.

 We should also mention here that auditory hallucinations caused by mental illness are about the rarest kind of mental illness.
 There is much more depression and anxiety out there than schizophrenia.
 Not all people with schizophrenia are paranoid and not all people with paranoia have schizophrenia.
 Not by a long shot.

 So aren’t people with schizophrenia violent and scary.
-No not really.
+No, not really.
 People with a mental illness are no more likely to get violent than anyone else.
-If someone is hearing voices give them some room, don’t crowd them and for sure call for some professional help.
+If someone is hearing voices give them some room, don’t crowd them, and for sure call for some professional help.

 So don’t people who hear voices scare me?
 Not half as much as the person who just found out their spouse was cheating on them and now they have brought their gun to work to fix this situation.